blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/Building Raindrop on Linux.md

 - Build for Web and Electron: `npm run build && npm run build:electron`
 - Files will be in dist/.zip

 Apparently "app" is a submodule in desktop, under the "webapp" folder.
+So this wouldn't be very useful just by itself.